 By way of conclusion, I may remark that the Celestials residing amongst us are extraordinarily fond of ground nuts.
 They regard them pretty much in the same light as the Englishman does his roast beef and plum pudding.
 Ground nuts have only to be tasted to be appreciated.

 For many years most peanuts continued to be imported.
 Distribution was largely controlled by Chinese merchants, who were importing nuts from China and Japan.
 The Corowa Free Press reported in 1918 that these merchants ‘naturally preferred nuts imported from the East’ but were willing to use locally grown nuts if equal in quality.
 The article added that ‘Anyway, control by Chinese merchants that may be inimical to the local producer has got to be broken down – as in the case of northern rivers bananas to wit.’

-As the peanut industry expanded in south eastern Queensland in the 1920s the local growers sought protection from the imported product, claiming that diseases were being imported with the nuts.
+As the peanut industry expanded in southeastern Queensland in the 1920s the local growers sought protection from the imported product, claiming that diseases were being imported with the nuts.
 Their efforts led to a ban on imported peanuts in 1927.
-The merchants gained a partial exemption from the ban by baking them ‘in bond’ before they were distributed and sold them at a price that undercut the local product.
+The merchants gained a partial exemption from the ban by baking them ‘in bond’ before they were distributed and selling them at a price that undercut the local product.
 Further lobbying by growers led to the imposition of a total ban in 1929.

 Today the peanut industry is largely confined to Queensland, which produces more than 95% of the national output.
 The two main production areas were originally the Burnett and the Atherton Tableland but, since 1990, Bundaberg, Mackay, Emerald and southern Queensland have been growing peanuts under irrigation and now produce 50% of the Australian crop.